 In a Hawaii MHA program, you'll cover various topics on management and administration in a health care setting, as well as topics like managerial epidemiology and community health.
 Some programs feature classes like healthcare finance, healthcare operations management, and accounting in healthcare.

 Also, depending on your university, you may get to choose from a thesis program, portfolio option, or a degree based upon examinations.
 During your final months in a graduate program, you'll focus on applying practical knowledge of business administration to operational issues that commonly occur in healthcare.

 Scholarships and Loan Programs for Hawaii MHA Students

 If you're a Native Hawaiian, you may wish to apply for scholarships with the Office of Hawaiian Affairs.
-The Gromet Foundation also offers an incredible database of valuable scholarships for Hawaii students.
 Further, the federal government's Health Resources and Services Administration helps students through loan repayment assistance, scholarships, and standard loan programs.

 Internships also provide valuable experience, and Hawaii features a variety of non-profit and private organizations for this purpose.
 Medical facilities where you might find an internship include the Kapi'olani Medical Center, the Department of Veterans Affairs, or the Health Care Association of Hawai'i.

 With a swiftly aging population, job openings at facilities that provide care to the elderly are increasing rapidly.
 According to figures published by the Executive Office on Aging, Hawaii's older adult population increased from 1980 to 2013 by nearly 140 percent while the total population only grew 34.2 percent.
 With a Masters in Health Administration in Hawaii, you may find employment with an agency dedicated to serving the needs of the elderly.